mmistakes/mm-github-pages-starter/_pages/resume.md

 ## Experience

-**Junior Systems Administrator, Mosaic Forest Management** *May 2019 - September 2019*
+**Junior Systems Administrator, Mosaic Forest Management - Internship** *May 2019 - September 2019*

-- Maintained  a Windows server 2012/2016 Active Directory by creating and editing group policies.
+- Supported a Windows Server multi-forest 2012/2016 virtualized environment with 125+ employees.
+- Utilized Active Directory to add new users, reset passwords, and manage OUs.
-- Implemented daily/weekly/monthly backups using Veeam.
+- Implemented daily/weekly/monthly backup jobs using Veeam for core infrastructure.
-- Created and edited Distribution Groups in O365.
-- Monitored systems using logging applications.
+- Imaged and deployed new workstations for emplpyees, and maintained IT inventory records.
+- Created and updated SolarWinds infrastructure monitoring notificatons to relay important logging information to the respective business application owner.
-- Created Powershell scripts to automate user creation and apply patching.
+- Created and used Powershell scripts to automate user creation, remove Windows-related bloatware, and map network drives.
-- Provided troubleshooting for desktop support related issues via ticket requests, and deployed user workstations/software.
+- Provided troubleshooting for T1 desktop support related issues via ticket requests from Dell KACE.

 **Production Technician Lead, Tilray**
 *January 2017 - August 2018*